CodrixWorkspace/cloud_static_web/README.md

 ## Local Setup

+## Version: 5.7.9
-- Run `git clone git@github.com:CodrixWorkspace/codrix.git` to clone the repo to your local desktop with the source code available in the dropdown of the button "<>Code" in GitHub
+- Run 'git clone https://github.com/CodrixWorkspace/cloud_static_web.git 'which is the source code to clone the repository to your local desktop

 - Run `git fetch -p ` to fetch all the updated code from the git.

 ## Start of the website locally

 - You can run the website locally by installing local live server
-## Name: Live Server
+## Live Server
-## Id: ritwickdey.LiveServer
-## Description: Launch a development local Server with live reload feature for static & dynamic pages
-## Version: 5.7.9
-## Publisher: Ritwick Dey
 ## VS Marketplace Link: https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer

  which is also  available in the VS CODE Extensions itself.